rr-Yiran/bios611/README.md

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperglycemia or already established disease) need early detection and management wherein a machine learning model can be of great help.

 ## A Quick View of Datasets and Results
-- This project creates a model for predicting mortality caused by Heart Failure.
+- This project creates three models for predicting mortality caused by Heart Failure and evaluate the importance of explanatory variables.

 ### About the data:
 - age: Age of the patient